This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - With the heat off, add lemon (or lime) to the pan.

-From there, it’s all about the Jugo Maggi.
+From here, it’s all about the Jugo Maggi.

-Jugo Maggi is essential in this Chile Toreados recipe.
+Jugo Maggi is essential in this recipe.
 It gives a lot of flavor to the chiles and dishes prepared with it.

 If you can’t find it, simply omit.
 Or…

-In Tijuana, the area of “La Mesa” is very well-known for its large Asian residents and community.
-They helped build the railroads back in the day and stayed.
+In Tijuana, the area of “La Mesa Barrio Chino ” is very well-known for its large Asian residents and community.
+It is a Chinese enclave and home to ethnic Chinese immigrants.

-At Mexican taquerías, they will either serve the Chiles Toreados with your tacos, or they will leave them for you next to the salsas.
+At Mexican taquerías, they will either serve the jalapeno toreados with your tacos, or they will leave them for you next to the salsas.
 Sometimes you might need to ask for them.